niji-commit/changelog-generator/readme.md

-# Niji Commit Log Generator
+# Changelog Generator

 [![version][npm-version]][npm-url]
 [![License][npm-license]][license-url]
 [![Downloads][npm-downloads]][npm-url]
 [![Dependencies][david-image]][david-url]

-Turn your commit messages into a digestible change-log / release-log in markdown using the Github Comparison API, and some extremely gnarly logic.
+Generate changelog using your git commit messages into a digestible change-log / release-log in markdown using the Github Comparison API, and some extremely gnarly logic.

 ## Rules

-1. Commit messages **must** adhere to the [Niji Commit Format][niji-format].
+1. Commit messages **must** adhere to the [Niji Commit Format][niji-format], also supports [Angular Commit Message Convention][angular-convention].
 2. Comparisons must be made using **tags** (`v2.10.4`) or **branches** (`release/v2.10.4`) to take advantage of version numbers.